thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 navigate-to-new-dashboard-state-3:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-7-pe.png
-        title: 'If you want to open the state in a separate dialog or popup, select the corresponding option from the "dashboard state display option" dropdown menu in the action settings;'
+        title: 'To open the state in a separate dialog or popup window, select the corresponding option from the "dashboard state display option" dropdown menu in the action settings;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-8-pe.png
-        title: 'After selecting the dashboard state display option, menu items will appear where you can make additional settings for the dialog window.
-All these parameters are optional;'
+        title: 'By default, the checkbox "Hide dashboard toolbar in dialog" is ticked.
+If you need to see a toolbar in the dialog window, you should uncheck it.
+The toolbar displays entities, time window, dashboard export button, and expand to a fullscreen button.
+It is optional to adjust a dialog width and height in percents.
+Width is relative to viewport height, and height is relative to width correspondingly.
+When the action has been configured, save all changes;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-9-pe.png
-        title: 'Click again on the "temperature" icon in the top right corner of the widget;'
+        title: 'Click the action icon next to the name of any entity again;'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-10-pe.png
-        title: 'The new state will open according to the selected parameter.'
+        title: 'A separate dialog box will open with details about the selected device.'

 update-current-dashboard-state-1:
     0: